Thales ID-card

 The State Authentication Service is a service provided by the Information System Authority (RIA), which integrates with authentication methods offered by third parties and makes the necessary (data) queries for authentication.
 More information about the State Authentication Service can be found here.

-Clients of the State Authentication Service do not need to take any action in relation to the addition of the new ID-card, as the necessary changes will be made by the RIA authentication services.
+Clients of the State Authentication Service do not need to take any action in relation to the addition of the new ID-card, as the necessary changes have been made by the RIA authentication services.

-Clients of the authentication services, i.e., end users (authenticators), will need to install the latest version of the ID-software to use the new ID-cards (to be released in the second half of 2025).
+Clients of the authentication services, i.e., end users (authenticators), will need to install the latest version of the ID-software to use the new ID-cards.

 Clients of the State SSO Service (GovSSO)